 I was hugely impressed to find out about your inspired projects & am full of admiration for the vision & energy with which you have brought them into being.
 It was a holiday like no other & has provided so much to think about.
 Laetitia, Feb 2016

-We enable our clients to support these causes practically and financially (if they so wish).
+We enable our clients to support these causes practically and, if they wish, financially

-We arrange visits and supply information about suitable donations in kind or cash.
+We advise with the help of our Moroccan staff, arrange visits and supply information about suitable donations in kind or cash.